elichai/bench_linkedlist/README.md

 | InsertRemoveList  |<div align="right">**37,419** ns/op</div> |
 | InsertRemoveDeque |<div align="right">**6,907** ns/op</div>  |

-`std::deque` is orders of magnitude in all the operations I've tested for a moderate size deque(2048 uint8_t elements). <br/>
+`std::deque` is orders of magnitude in all the operations I've tested. <br/>
 If inserting to the front isn't needed then `std::vector` is even faster than `std::deque`.